Acre9000/VRart/README.md

 # VRart
-Common VR exhibition from the
+Common VR exhibition for the Spatial Design course in Det Kongelige Akademi 2023.

 # Purpose